BE14-Group5/socmedAPI-project/README.md

 # Social Media Apps

 Social Media Apps is an application that used to share story, article, or photo.
-A user also can give a comment on other user's post and other several features which shown as below
+A user can also give comments on other user's posts and several other features shown as below